Donegal county football team: Colours and crest

 Donegal play since foundation in green and gold kits, which are also the colours of the board's logo and of the county crest, because they recall the gold of the sandy beaches of the county and the green of the well known Hills of Donegal.
 Despite the colours having always been the same during the years, their disposal has been very different for much of the team's history.
 The classic Donegal kit was composed of a green shirt with a golden hoop, white shorts and green and gold socks (identical to Kerry).
 In 1966, the board opted for golden shirts but they turned green after only a short period, in the 1980s also often with green shorts.
 In 1992, when the team reached the All-Ireland SFC semi-final against Mayo, it had to use a change kit, which was a gold shirt with green sleeves and green shorts.
 With an unexpected victory coming against the favorite Connacht side, Donegal decided to retain this colour combination for the final against Dublin.
 Donegal won a first All-Ireland SFC title and, since then, the team has favoured a yellow/gold shirt and green shorts.

 Usually Donegal wore as change kit gold shirts with green trim, or gold shirts with black trim (recalling Ulster GAA colours).
 Since the team switched to gold as its primary colour, change kits have been green or white.

 Ahead of the 2022 season, a new kit was launched, featuring a "shadow print" naming each of the county's clubs.
 It was replaced ahead of the 2024 season.

+Ahead of the 2026 season, a new retro style jersey was launched.